 What is a Home Equity Line of Credit?

-A Home Equity Line of Credit (HELOC) works like a credit card, in that you have a “revolving” dollar amount that can be used to purchase whatever you desire, as often as you wish.
+A Home Equity Line of Credit (HELOC) works like a line or credit, in that you have a “revolving” dollar amount that can be used to purchase whatever you desire, as often as you wish.
 The interest rate is substantially lower than the interest rate on personal loans or credit cards, and the payments are generally lower.

-Essentially, you can use a HELOC for whatever you want, but most people use it for home-related expenses, like remodeling or major repairs.
+Essentially, you can use a HELOC for whatever you need.
 In some cases, you may be able to deduct the interest you pay.
 It’s best to consult a Tax Accountant or Attorney to determine if you qualify.

 Another common use of a HELOC is bill consolidation.
-A HELOC is a great way to lower your monthly payments and pay off your debts much faster.
+A HELOC is a great way to lower your monthly payments and pay off your debts.

 You can apply for a Central Credit Union HELOC even if your mortgage is at another financial institution.